Task BATL: The Balance-first, Approachable To-Do List

 - A beginner’s list should have more circles (F) and diamonds (V), than rectangles (T).

 - A beginner’s list should have more circles (F) than diamonds (V), especially if they have experienced productivity exhaustion.

 - A list should be rewritten and reorganized whenever a new day has come or when the list is over 50% complete, whichever seems appropriate.
 If typing, you may wish to start putting completed items in a separate area of your file.

 - If a list does not immediately seem to offer you positive energy, look at adding more circle (F) and diamond (V) items first.

-- Another helpful exercise is to re-rank items easiest-first.
+- Another helpful exercise is to re-rank items either most-interesting-first, or easiest-first.

 - If it doesn’t make sense to keep track of an item’s status (for example, a short-term item), use a / slash instead of a number.
 For example: [F-/] Go to the bathroom

 I also like to use a little “i” to indicate that I have in-depth time and task clarity on an item: I know how long the item will take to do, and I have guesstimated the time it will take to perform the sub-tasks, which are listed as sub-items.
 For example:

 - [T-8i] Install the new messaging software (5m)